KxSystems/docs/docs/kb/programming-examples.md

 The string-to-send can be anything within the HTTP protocol the HTTP server will understand.
 :fontawesome-regular-hand-point-right: [jmarshall.com/easy/http](https://www.jmarshall.com/easy/http/)

-kdb+ does not add to nor encode the string to send, nor does it decode the response – it just returns the raw data.
+kdb+ does not add to nor encode the string to send, nor does it decode the response; it just returns the raw data.

 ```q
 q)/ string to send